-F1.
-The NDP supports the development of existing and new businesses in the Area to provide a strong and resilient local economy, as well as a range of employment opportunities (Objective 5).
+- F1.
+The NDP supports the development of existing and new businesses in the Area to provide a strong and resilient local economy, as well as a range of employment opportunities (Objective 5). - F2.

-F2.
 The NPPF (19) says the planning system should operate to encourage "sustainable economic growth".
 The London Plan (Table 1.1) predicts a 24.5% increase in employment in the borough of Camden between 2007 and 2031.
 There is also a target for at least 100 new jobs in the West Hampstead Growth Area between 2010 and 2031.
 The CCS (Policy CS8) seeks to promote a successful and inclusive economy in the borough.
 It aims to "safeguard existing employment sites" and provide "a mix of employment facilities and types".
 It also highlights the fact that Camden has a large proportion of small businesses, 75% of which employ less than five people.
 However, it notes (8.20) "there is a lack of high quality premises suitable for small business, particularly those less than 100 sq m".
 It adds: "we will seek the provision of innovative new employment floor space in developments that will provide a range of facilities including: flexible occupancy terms, flexible layouts, studios, workshops, networking, socialising and meeting space that will meet the needs of a range of business types and sizes".
 The West Hampstead Place Plan says "a mix of employment space is important to the local economy and employment opportunities" and there is "a desire for small businesses to be able to stay in the area" and a need to "develop space...affordable to their needs".
-This Plan expresses concern that commercial sites in Area are being replaced with residential developments, causing damage to the local economy and reducing employment opportunities.

-F3.
-Due to its well educated workforce and proximity to central London, Fortune Green and West Hampstead are well suited to the development of small and micro businesses, which should be encouraged to set up in the Area.
+This Plan expresses concern that commercial sites in Area are being replaced with residential developments, causing damage to the local economy, reducing employment opportunities and restricting economic growth.
+The provision of new jobs in the Area is important to local community, the local service sector and existing businesses; it is important that the Area does not become a "commuter town" for those working in central London and the City. - F3.
+Due to its well educated workforce, proximity to central London and good transport links, Fortune Green and West Hampstead are well suited to the development of small and micro businesses, which should be encouraged to set up in the Area.
 Such businesses provide a vital role in providing employment and boosting the daytime economy of the Area.
-There is also an opportunity to encourage high technology and high skill firms, which would benefit from the Area's well educated population.

-F4.
-New sites should be considered for business use, including in primarily residential developments.
-Such sites should satisfy a range of needs, including: small workshops; serviced offices; studio space and home/office developments.
+There is also an opportunity to encourage high technology and high skill firms, which would benefit from the Area's well educated population. - F4.
+New sites should be considered for business use across the Area, including in primarily residential developments.
+Such sites should satisfy a range of needs, including: small workshops; serviced offices; studio space and home/office developments. - F5.

-F5.
 Light industrial uses are considered appropriate for the Area, particularly close to the railway lines.
 The CCS (8.10) acknowledges that such sites are highly limited in the borough.
 Such sites should therefore be protected from redevelopment.
 Due to the built up nature of the Area, its congested roads and its proximity to central London, heavy industrial uses are not considered appropriate.

-POLICY 10: Business, Commercial and Employment Sites
+POLICY 11: Business, Commercial and Employment Sites

-Development in the Area shall allow for economic growth and employment, and provide sites for business, commercial and employment use.
+Development in the Area shall allow for economic growth and employment - as well as providing sites for business, commercial and employment use.
 This shall be achieved by: